drinkingc0ffee/GPS2REST-Android/USAGE.md

-# RayHunter GPS Source - Usage Guide
+# GPS2REST-Android - Usage Guide

 ## Overview
-RayHunter GPS Source is an Android app that tracks GPS location at configurable intervals and sends the data to a REST endpoint.
+GPS2REST-Android is an Android app that tracks GPS location at configurable intervals and sends the data to a REST endpoint.

 ## Fixed Issues